MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/powerautomatesecretvariables.md

 # Power Automate secret variables (Preview) actions

+In this module, you will find actions that allow you to safely retrieve sensitive data that are available in your environment, offering direct integration with the corresponding components.

+Currently, you are able to retrieve CyberArk-based credentials and use them in desktop flows in a secure way, as the credential values are only retrieved at runtime and are not logged (credential type variables are enforced to be sensitive).

 ## <a name="getcredentialaction"></a> Get credential (Preview)

 Retrieves the values of a credential created through Power Automate's portal page for this environment.